phpstan/phpstan/README.md

 ## Code of Conduct

 This project adheres to a [Contributor Code of Conduct](https://github.com/phpstan/phpstan/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.

+## Contributing

+Any contributions are welcome.

+### Building

+You can either run the whole build including linting and coding standards using

+`vendor/bin/phing`

+or run only tests using

+`vendor/bin/phing tests`